Canon T6s vs Leica M10

 The M10 can be obtained in two different colors (black, silver), while the T6s is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is notably smaller (17 percent) than the Canon T6s.
 However, the M10 is markedly heavier (17 percent) than the T6s.
-In this context, it is worth noting that neither the T6s nor the M10 are weather-sealed.
+It is noteworthy in this context that the M10 is splash and dust-proof, while the T6s does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (T6s) and the Leica M Lens Catalog (M10).